konstantinosmav/aics-project/notes/README.md

 16.12.20:
 - Loaded the movie data that was given in a csv file.
 - Filtered out the columns I did not need and only kept the title, the overview, the movie id and the genre column.
+- Filtered out all genres that appeared only once and did not really make sense.
 - Given the weird formatting of the genre column, I did some necessary cleaning to make accessing the genres more convenient.
 - Made a plot to visualize the genre distribution.